cengizhankarabel/KnickKnackShop/README.md

 * Lombok 1.18.22
 * Jackson Databind 2.12.4

+**Features**

+Single Page Application
+Robust Front-end UI logic for schedule event to be added An employee is able to see the entire schedule.

 ## ⚡ **Installation**

 1. set up the tables using the SQL file provided, MySQL will be automatically launched.